DeligenceTechnologies/Blog-Mobile-Apps-using-React-Native/README.md

-# Bloggers' Blog
+# Deligence Technologies' Blog

 #Overview
-Welcome to Bloggers' Blog!
+Welcome to Deligence Technologies' Blog!
 The is a minimal blog app built using React Native with Meteor for android.
 This app provides with few functionalities of a blog and here we will go through the all the features provided by the app.

+You can contact us at info [@] deligence.com in case of any doubt or query.

 #Home